 It is notable that the GH5s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7100 does not offer wifi capability.
+In contrast, the D7100 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7100 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
 Further information on the features and operation of the D7100 and GH5s can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Panasonic GH5s Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7100 and the Panasonic GH5s?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.